Oil and Gas Terms Beginning with “T” — Page 5

 tracknoun

-A marine flooding surface separating the underlying lowstand systems tract from the overlying transgressivesystems tract.
-Typically, this is the first major flooding surface following the lowstand systems tract.
-Read more →
+A transgressive surface is the marine flooding surface that separates the underlying lowstand systems tract from the overlying transgressive systems tract, and in most sequence-stratigraphic frameworks it represents the… Read more →

 (noun) The radial distance from a wellbore to which a pressure disturbance has propagated during a well test before reaching a reservoir boundary or achieving pseudo-steady-state conditions.
 The transient drainage… Read more →